 For a comprehensive journey map, you need an extensive breakdown of the digital and physical interactions a customer has with your museum.
 You can, of course, consider a smaller scope or even focus on a single stage of your visitor’s journey.
 However, it won’t give you the insights an end-to-end journey can bring.
 For example, the exhibition may be perfectly organized, but most visitors actually drop off at ticket purchase because of a glitch in the booking system.

-For our Amy, we've built a map to illustrate an end-to-end journey.
+We've built a map for Amy to illustrate an end-to-end customer journey at a museum.
 Her venue of choice turns out to be an art gallery.
 Even though it revolves around paintings and traditional exhibition halls, visitor journeys for other types of museums, like science, model art, natural history, or maritime-themed, will have similar stages, albeit with different names.

 Let’s dive right in.